 You may have noticed there are cracks in the ceiling that could be from the shifting and settling that naturally and normally occurs in all homes, but further investigation to ensure it is not a structural issue may save you money and headache in the end.

-Because ceiling repairs can be tricky especially with the textured stipple and popcorn style, you may want to call upon the expert services of a painting company that provides drywall repairs to ensure the best end result.
-They will be able to provide you with the best advice, product and they have the necessary tools and machinery to take the paint out of repairing and repainting the ceilings on your own.
+As ceiling repairs can be tricky especially those with any texture you may want to call upon the expert services of a painting company that provides drywall repairs to ensure the best end result.
+They will be able to provide you with the best advice and product, along with having all the necessary tools and machinery.

 It can be tricky for a homeowner to do this on their own.
 Not only will you have to match the texture but how much of the product is applied after patching.
 You can do a trial and error run on a piece of old wood before spraying the ceiling giving enough time for the first coat to dry before applying the next.

-Tip 4.
-Hitting the Bull’s Eye Spot on the Ceiling
+Tip 4 – Target Spot on the Ceiling

 Targeting the exact spot to spray the textured stipple to the ceiling is like playing darts.
 You want to aim for the exact spot.
 Failing to cover other areas that don’t need to be sprayed is important, otherwise you will end up with the textured spray in places you didn’t want it to.
 Going over and beyond the actual damaged area with overflow of the stipple spray will only put emphasis on where the repair actually was to begin with.
 You want to try and make it as inconspicuous as possible.